LittleKingsguard/Eternity-Core/NarrativeLevel/Acts/Roles/SupportingRoles/General.md

-Two Supporting Roles are chosen, one from each of the two chosen Primary and Supporting Abilities.
+Two Secondary Roles are chosen, one from each of the two chosen Primary and Secondary Abilities.